 The solution to this problem is education or reliance on experts for managing these processes.
 Insights on the areas in which you have or plan to have a workforce will go a long way towards protecting the company and ensuring compliance with your international human resource management practices.
 For instance, several years ago a US-based technology startup company was sending a team of workers into Saudi Arabia to complete a project, and at the last minute the firm found out that it had to hire Saudi nationals to join the group as part of the Saudization requirements.

 There are plenty of resources on how to plan for each country’s labor requirements.
 For instance, the free CountryPedia offers insight into some of the more recent developments in specific countries and also offers specific details in a searchable database of countries like China, Singapore, Denmark, and others.
 This is a great resource for international human resource management professionals and business leaders.

 At the end of the day, it is critical to understand how each country’s laws work.
+It is best to hire someone with global payroll certification, who is knowledgeable in how to handle these complex issues so that you do not have to constantly have to worry about compliance issues.
 This is important not only because it will keep your company in compliance, but because it can also help to demonstrate to your in-country workers that you are capable and trustworthy as an employer.
 One research study showed that high-trust organizations outperformed low-trust organizations by 286 percent in total return to shareholders.
 A workforce that can trust its leaders is more likely to be productive and profitable than one that is not.